+Is fear stopping you from choosing a builder for your dream home?
 Will they produce high-quality work?
 Will the work be completed by the expected timeframe?
 Will I be able to communicate with my builder easily?
 Will they be precise?
 Are there warning signs of the company going broke that I could miss?
-These may be just a few fears running through your mind when it comes to choosing the best builder for you.
-Within this blog, we will unpack all the common fears client’s feel when choosing a builder, and discover how to avoid them.
+These may be just a few fears running through your mind stopping you from choosing a builder.
+Within this blog, we will unpack the common fears when choosing a builder, and how to avoid them.

 So, let’s dive into areas these areas a little more closely to help you navigate your uncertainty.

-When it comes to the most prominent client fear, it is not surprising that the quality of work is at the top of the list.
-Here are some of the main concerns that come to mind when considering the quality of your new home and the potential consequences:
+Firstly, when it comes to the most prominent client fear, it is no surprise that the quality of work is at the top of the list.
+To clarify, here are some of the main concerns when considering the quality of your new home:

-- When materials selected are not of high quality and best suited for the application, this will reduce the longevity of your home and result in these materials needing to be replaced.
+- An impact on the longevity of your home and result in these materials needing to be replaced.

 - Once shortcuts have been taken there are risks of significant structural issues unfolding after the handover, causing more money for you in the future.

-If you are deciding on building your dream home, it is most likely that you have a time frame of when you would like this work completed.
+If you have decided to build your dream home, it is likely that you have a time frame in mind.

-Potentially there is a special event in your new home that you will be hosting or a baby on the way.
+Potentially you have planned a special event in your new home or a baby is on the way.
 Whatever it may be, it is clear that not meeting your set completion date can lead to the following:

-- The building process taking longer than expected due to works or delays, which means that you will not be in your new home for your special event.
+- The building process taking longer than expected due to works or delays, meaning you will not be in your new home for your special event.